Ricky0708/iCat.Libraries/iCat.Authorization/README.md

     }
 ```

-### AuthorizationPermission on action
+### PermissionAuthorization on action

-Set the permission for the action through the `AuthorizationPermissions` attribute.
+Set the permission for the action through the `PermissionsAuthorization` attribute.

 ```C#
     using iCat.Authorization.Web;